Sharp convergence rates of time discretization for stochastic time-fractional PDEs subject to additive space-time white noise: Numerical examples

-where spatial discretization is effected by the standard piecewise linear Galerkin finite element method.
-The mesh size is fixed at $h=1/M=2^{-9}$ so that spatial error is relatively negligible.
-Similarly, we chose $\tau_k=2^{-k}$, $k=2,\dots,6$, and consider $500$ independent realizations to investigate the convergence rate.
-A surrogate for the exact solution is determined by solving \eqref{BE} with the linear finite element method with $\tau=2^{-13}$ and $h=2^{-9}$.
-Then, the error $\mathbb{E}\|U^n-u(\cdot,t_n)\|^2$ is computed for each fixed time step $\tau_k$.
-By Theorem \ref{MainTHM}, the convergence rate of scheme \eqref{BE} is $O(\tau^{1/2})$ in the one-dimensional spatial setting.
-Thus, we expect the convergence rate
+We solve the stochastic equation \eqref{eq-alpha-2} using the backward-Euler scheme \eqref{CQ-scheme2}, where spatial discretization is effected by the standard piecewise linear Galerkin finite element method.
+A uniform triangular partition with 50 nodes in each direction is used.
+Similarly, we choose $\tau_k=2^{-k}$, $k=4,\dots,7$, and consider $I=1000$ independent realizations to investigate the temporal convergence rate.
+For each realization $\omega_i$, $i=1,\dots,I$, we generate $2500$ independent Brownian motions $W_j(t)$, $j=1,\dots,2500$.
+The mesh size $h=\frac{\sqrt{2}}{50}$ is fixed so that spatial error is relatively negligible.
+Then, the error \eqref{t-order} is computed for each fixed time step $\tau_k$ and presented in Table \ref{time-error-2} at $t_n=1$.
+By Theorem \ref{MainTHM}, the convergence rate of the scheme \eqref{CQ-scheme2} for problem \eqref{eq-alpha-2} is $O(\tau^{\frac{1}{2}-\frac{\alpha}{2}})$ in the two spatial dimensional setting.

-The temporal errors $\mathbb{E}\|U^n-u(\cdot,t_n)\|^2$ are presented in Table 4.2 at $t_n=1$.
 Clearly, the numerical results are consistent with the theoretical analyses given in Theorem \ref{MainTHM}.